Skin school, Acne, Anti-aging, Skincare

 7. Moisturize

-Starting tretinoin sometimes leads to a phase known as the tretinoin purge (experienced by some users).
-During this stage, acne, which tretinoin aims to treat, may worsen, resulting in various manifestations, such as occasional whiteheads to more severe breakouts.
+For some users, starting tretinoin sometimes leads to a phase known as the tretinoin purge.
+During this stage, acne, which tretinoin aims to treat, may worsen, resulting in various manifestations, such as occasional whiteheads and more severe breakouts.

 If your skin is acne-prone, be prepared for increased acne during the first couple of weeks on tretinoin.
 This is the “purge” you hear about.
 The upper layers of your skin are getting sloughed off, bringing underground acne infections to the surface.
 It should go away soon.